Matsadura/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty Creates an empty file called Hello
 5-execute Adds execute permission to the owner of the file hello 6-multiple_permissions adds execute permission to owner and the group owner and read permission to other users to the file hello
+7-everybody Adds execute perms to Owner and GRoup owner and all other user